devanlai/devanlai.github.io/aboutme.md

 title: About me
 ---

 I'm a firmware/embedded software engineer working in the Bay Area.
 By day, I work on big box RF signal generators.
-At night, I hack on much smaller microcontrollers.
+At night, I hack on USB, debuggers, and all things related to microcontrollers.

 ## My history